Mezcal vs tequila: what’s the difference between these agave-based liquors? When to use one or the other? Here’s what you need to know.

 - What does tequila taste like: Tequila blanco is unaged tequila; it is agave forward, with notes of pepper and citrus with a spicy finish.
 Tequila reposado is rested 2 to 12 months in oak barrels; it has a smooth flavor and notes of oak, vanilla, and caramel.
 Tequila añejo, aged 1 to 4 years in oak, tastes richer, with notes of vanilla and cinnamon.
 Añejo is typically used for drinking straight and less for mixing in cocktails.

 - How much does tequila cost: The cost of tequila ranges widely based on how long its aged and its quality.
 A mid-range 750 ml bottle costs somewhere between $20 to $30; high end bottles can cost up to $150.
+Save the premium tequila for sipping and use the lower priced stuff for mixed drinks.

 - Alcohol content: Tequila is 40% ABV (alcohol by volume).